kodecocodes/acca-materials/02-hello-accessibility/projects/starter/README.md

 # Taco Tuesday

 This project is the sample project for the RW Android Accessibility book.
-It is An app for discovering recipes for Tuesday.
+It is an app for discovering recipes for Tuesday.

 ## License